ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - The application has been currently tested with CANON LiDE 120.
    - Printer should be available to take the print out from application and the respective driver should be installed.
    - Camera and the respective driver should be available to capture the applicant photo.
 Application tested with Logitech camera.
+   - If GPS enabled through configuration then the respective device/ model specific driver should be installed to communicate through application.